The Out Campaign

 Some choir!
 Only?!

 As far as subjective impressions allow and in the admitted absence of rigorous data, I am persuaded that the religiosity of America is greatly exaggerated.
 Our choir is a lot larger than many people realise.
 Religious people still outnumber atheists, but not by the margin they hoped and we feared.
-I base this not only on conversations during my book tour and the book tours of my colleagues Daniel Dennett, Sam Harris and Christopher Hitchens, but on widespread informal surveys of the World Wide Web.
+I base this not only on conversations during my book tour and the book tours of my colleagues Daniel Dennett, Sam Harris and the late Christopher Hitchens, but on widespread informal surveys of the World Wide Web.
 Not our own site, whose contributors are obviously biased, but, for example, Amazon, and YouTube whose denizens are reassuringly young.
 Moreover, even if the religious have the numbers, we have the arguments, we have history on our side, and we are walking with a new spring in our step — you can hear the gentle patter of our feet on every side.

 Our choir is large, but much of it remains in the closet.
 Our repertoire may include the best tunes, but too many of us are mouthing the words sotto voce with head bowed and eyes lowered.
 It follows that a major part of our consciousness-raising effort should be aimed, not at converting the religious but at encouraging the non-religious to admit it — to themselves, to their families, and to the world.
 This is the purpose of the OUT campaign.